Metod Trobec: Suicide

-During the mid-2000s, Trobec suffered a lot of personal grief, as his sister stopped visiting due to a supposed illness and his elderly mother passed away in a care home in Preddvor in March 2006.
-In addition to this, he refused to undergo any medical examinations, which the prison medical service deemed necessary, as they suspected he could possibly be suffering from prostate cancer.
+During the mid-2000s, Trobec suffered a lot of personal grief, as his sister stopped visiting due to a supposed illness and his elderly mother died in a care home in Preddvor in March 2006.
+In addition to this, he refused to undergo any medical examinations, which the prison medical service deemed necessary, as they suspected he could possibly have prostate cancer.
 He also attempted suicide on at least one occasion, but was unsuccessful.

-At 4 o'clock in the morning of May 20, 2006, some inmates were awakened by the sound of clattering coming from Trobec's cell in Dob pri Mirni, but none of them informed the guards.
+At 4 o'clock in the morning of May 30, 2006, some inmates were awakened by the sound of clattering coming from Trobec's cell in Dob pri Mirni, but none of them informed the guards.
 Two hours later, prison guards went to solitary confinement to deliver food to Trobec, only to find that the door had been blocked by something heavy.
 After eventually forcing it open, they found Trobec's body next to the uprooted toilet bowl.
 An autopsy determined that he had hanged himself with a sheet tied to the handle of a water valve.
 He left no suicide note, but it was assumed that his possible cancer diagnosis and recent tragedies caused him to take his life.
 His body was then buried in an unmarked grave in Šentrupert cemetery.

-If he had served out his sentence in full, Trobec would have eligible for release on March 5 or 15, 2015.
+If he had served out his sentence in full, Trobec would have been eligible for release on March 5 or 15, 2015.